-Maryland Police Stop COVID Positive Child From Boarding Plane At BWI After Health Department Couldn't Reach Mother
+Maryland Police Stop COVID-Positive Child From Boarding Plane At BWI After Health Department Couldn't Reach Mother

 The health department knew the two were planning on flying to Puerto Rico for the holidays and they were concerned they were going to board a plane at BWI.

-MSP reached out to the MDTA to let them know they may have a COVID positive child at BWI and was expected to board a plane that day.
+MSP reached out to the MDTA to let them know they may have a COVID-positive child at BWI who was expected to board a plane that day.

-Forty five minutes before the flight, MDTA found the mother and child and escorted them out of the airport.
-They never boarded the plane.
+Around half an hour before the flight, the MDTA found the mother and child and escorted them out of the airport.
+The duo never boarded the plane.

-State Police believes the mother and child genuinely did not know the child was COVID positive.
+State police believe the mother and child genuinely did not know the child was COVID positive.

+The agencies’ quick work shows the effectiveness of state agencies coordinating in COVID-19 compliance enforcement, Nelson said.

+“We really can’t predict what could’ve happened with the spread of the virus, but what we do know is by that quick communication we were able to reduce that opportunity from ever occurring,” he said.

 Thanksgiving COVID Crackdown: Maryland State Police Begin Patrols, Doctor Warns Holiday Could Be ‘Superspreader Event’

-Gov. Larry Hogan announced last month, Maryland State Police began uniformed patrols around the state to enforce COVID-related orders.
+Last month, Gov. Larry Hogan announced the Maryland State Police began uniformed patrols around the state to enforce COVID-related orders.
 Those patrols will continue through the December holidays as state officials fear the growing spread of the virus.

-“The intent of this particular initiative is to really go after the major offenders, the crowds of people who may come into the bars and restaurants that have historically happened the night before Thanksgiving,” said Sgt.
-Nelson of the MSP.
+“The intent of this particular initiative is to really go after the major offenders, the crowds of people who may come into the bars and restaurants that have historically happened the night before Thanksgiving,” Nelson said.
 “We want to have that visual presence of uniformed troopers working with local authorities out on the street.”

 For the latest information on coronavirus go to the Maryland Health Department’s website or call 211.
 You can find all of WJZ’s coverage on coronavirus in Maryland here.